Richard-LZ-Zhang/Vector_AI_project/README.md

 Run main.py file and there will be three threads for sender receiver and cnn server running.
 You may change the image_num (num of images sent) and MODE ("gcloud" / "kafka") variable to see what happens.
 The three "servers" could also be run seprately in receiver_start.py, sender_start.py, servert_start.py

-Run train_store completes a full training on Fasion_MNIST data, and store the model parameters in a path.
+Run train_store.py completes a full training on Fashion_MNIST data, and store the model parameters in a path.

+To Use your own data, see test_cnn_np.py which exports the raw data in Fashion_MNIST in form numpy uint8 array and feed into customized dataset, and feed back in to the model.
+The current code supports input in size 28 height 1 in numpy array uint8 form.
+The data should first be used into creating dataset_customize object.
+THen the usage will be the same as using torch dataset.

 III Problem and Proposed Solutions: